mayconfsbrito/devops-challenge-terraform/README.md

 What Migration Strategy would you choose?

-**Database (Lift and Shift)**
+For the database, we can use Lift and Shift and for application, we should rebuild a new application using a completely new architecture to run in a serverless environment (like AWS Lambda or Azure Functions).

+If we choose to use a different DBMS or data structure I would suggest rebuilding a new database using a cloud provider, but this decision depends so much on the type and business rules.

+## App Migration Plan

+Since we are moving from a batch processing job to a new event-driven serverless architecture I suggest building one or two completely new applications, even using a different language from the current service.
+We could leverage the same database (now running in the cloud) making the process easier and quicker.

+**Steps:**
+1. Build, test and validate the serveless architecture
+2. Deploy a load-balancer to apply Canary Release feature, where we'll move requests from the online form between legacy, and new application gradually to check the success of the new application in production
+3. When we hit 100% of accuracy for the new service we can point all requests from the online form to the new application and shutdown the legacy application and database

+## Database Migration Plan

 For the architecture proposed in this exercise, I suggested migrating the on-premise Oracle database to a new RDS instance, keeping the same DBMS and data structure.
 This is a strategy allows a fast migration to the cloud causing and has a minor impact on this process.
 Although, if the architect or the dev team chooses to change completely the database, we have a large number of options like DynamoDB, MySQL, Postgres and etc. offered by RDS or any other service in the cloud.

-**Services Migration (Rebuild)**
-Since we are moving from a batch processing job to a new event-driven serverless architecture I suggest building one or two completely new applications, even using a different language from the current service.
-We could leverage the same database (now running in the cloud) making the process easier and quicker.

-## App Migration Plan
-Explain how would you do it

-## Database Migration Plan
-Explain how would you do it

 ## Budget (Bonus)